 Shown here are the Class B Plus RVs we rented to travel around Italy with our good friends Heath and Alyssa Padget (and Ellie!).
 If you look closely, you’ll spot Heath loading chairs into the rig’s large outdoor storage area.
 Class B Plus motorhomes are long enough and wide enough to offer spacious, deep storage areas.

-Features and Amenities of a Class B Plus Motorhome
+Features & Amenities of a Class B Plus Motorhome

-A Class B Plus motorhome has a permanent bed, most often a queen, though some manufacturers have begun to offer Murphy beds which make for additional interior space during the day.
-Some are all-wheel-drive, and many have features such as lighted awnings, roof-mounted solar panels and inverters, larger refrigerators than their Class B counterparts, entertainment centers with storage over the back of the cab area, dinette lounges, high-end galley (kitchen) amenities, and fairly spacious showers.
+A Class B Plus motorhome typically has a permanent bed (most often a queen, though some manufacturers have begun to offer Murphy beds, which make for additional interior space during the day).
+Some are all-wheel-drive, and many have features such as lighted awnings, roof-mounted solar panels and inverters, larger refrigerators than their Class B counterparts, entertainment centers with storage over the back of the cab area, dinette lounges, high-end galley (kitchen) amenities, and pretty spacious (dry) showers.

 In a Class B Plus RV, the driver’s and passenger’s seats swivel to offer additional lounging space in the front of the RV.